 Earn real experience and a paycheck before graduating from high school.

-The Midlands Youth Apprenticeship Program, a partnership between the Columbia Chamber, MTC, Apprenticeship Carolina, and participating Midlands school districts and employers, is a career-education pathway that helps build a viable, local workforce for high-demand, hard-to-fill positions.
+The Midlands Youth Apprenticeship Program, a partnership with the Columbia Chamber, MTC, Apprenticeship Carolina, and participating Midlands school districts and employers, is a career-education pathway that helps build a viable, local workforce for high-demand, hard-to-fill positions.
 It provides high school juniors and seniors the opportunity to get paid to learn as youth apprentices.
 Youth apprentices receive paid on-the-job training along with job-related education at MTC.
 The MYA Program also provides businesses and organizations the unique chance to meet qualified high-school students from a variety of fields and backgrounds who are already achieving at a high-level.

 Prospective Students FAQ